Perfect Pitch Presentation Tips for Marketing Agency Leaders

 Tips for Virtual Pitch Presentations

-The last thing you want when pitching your agency is to be hamstrung by an unforeseen glitch or have your client be distracted by poor sound or bad lighting.
+The last thing you want when pitching your agency is to have your pitching skills hamstrung by an unforeseen glitch or have your client be distracted by poor sound or bad lighting.

 Before the presentation, make sure your technical preparation is spotless.
 Check your internet connection, webcam, microphone, and any software you use.
 Ensure everything is working seamlessly to avoid technical glitches.